kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

   best match the intent of the client, despite the client potentially having incomplete information

+Another goal is to migrate at least one existing union to the new semantics in order to verify that migration is possible.

 ### Non-Goals

-The focus of this KEP is on providing unified validation and normalization of new union types.
-Migrating existing unions away from their bespoke validation logic (e.g validation functions), is an explicit non-goal and will be pursued in a separate KEP or later release.
+Migrating all existing unions away from their bespoke validation logic (e.g validation functions), is an explicit non-goal and will be pursued in a separate KEP or later release.